Jammy2211/PyAutoLens/README.md

 - **Introduction** - How to use PyAutolens, familiarizing you with the interface and project structure.
 - **Lens Modeling** - How to model strong lenses, including a primer on Bayesian non-linear analysis.
-- **Pipelines** - How to build runners, in particular how to tailor them to your own science case.
+- **Pipelines** - How to build pipelines and tailor them to your own science case.
+- **Inversions** - How to perform pixelized reconstructions of the source-galaxy.

 ## Support & Discussion